ipfs/specs/protocol/network/2-state-of-the-art.md

 2 An analysis the State of the Art in Network Stacks
 ====================================================

-This section presents to the reader an analysis of the available protocols and arquitectures for a Network Stack.
-The goal is to provide the foundations from which to infer the conclusions and understand what are libp2p requirements and its designed arquitecture.
+This section presents to the reader an analysis of the available protocols and architectures for a Network Stack.
+The goal is to provide the foundations from which to infer the conclusions and understand what are libp2p requirements and its designed architecture.

 ## 2.1 The client-server model